 - a risk of serious damage to your property.

-For example, a builder may offer to fix your roof after a cyclone.
-However, they still need a current Queensland or Commonwealth licence (such as a builder’s or contractor’s licence).
+For example, a builder may offer to fix your roof after a cyclone as emergency repairs.
+However, they still need a current Queensland or Australian Government licence (e.g. a builder’s or contractor’s licence).

 Check the trader